-It's always a painful experience when someone close to us passes away, and usually we're filled with a desire to do something to memorialize that person.
-Some people choose tattoos.
+It's a painful experience when someone close to us passes away, and often we're overcome with a desire to do something to memorialize that person.
+Many people choose tattoos.
 It's a great way to honor someone that you've lost and to keep them close with you forever.
 Still, choosing the right design for a memorial tattoo can be a lot more difficult than choosing one for personal enjoyment.

 Admittedly, it's best to wait until you have given yourself time to grieve and mourn your loved one before you make any decision about getting a tattoo.
-Making a permanent decision when your emotions are particularly high is never a good idea, and the last thing you want is something that reminds you of them in the moment, but you don't really associate with them.
-A memorial tattoo should reflect the personality and interests of the person you are memorializing, but it also has to be something that you will be proud to wear on your own skin.
+Making a permanent decision when your emotions are particularly high is rarely a good idea, and the last thing you want is something that reminds you of them in the moment, but you don't associate with their legacy.
+A memorial tattoo should reflect the personality and interests of the person you are memorializing, but it also does have to be something that you will be proud to wear on your own skin.

 A Unique Tattoo for a Unique Person